 This may sound like a lot of work.
 But there is good news.

-- Second, like tends to hire like.
-So the variations of different cultural sub-groups within your organisation will be limited, even if people are working from home and spending less time contributing to the strengthening of an overall corporate culture.
+Second, like tends to hire like.
+So the variations of different cultural sub-groups within your organisation will be limited, even if people are working from home and spending less time contributing to the strengthening of the overall corporate culture.

 If you’ve ever attended a ‘traditional’ cyber security awareness training session, you can immediately feel the oppressive weight of that top-down emphasis.